Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Problem Formulation and Proposed CL Algorithm

 \subsubsection{Learning at CL Step $l$}

-For CL step $l \geq 2$, we define the state and action space of the speaker as follows: where $\Omega_{\Lambda, z_l}^{S}$ and $\Omega_{A, z_l}^{S}$ are the state space and action space of the speaker in CL step $l$.
+For CL step $l \geq 2$, the state and action spaces are as follows: where $\Omega_{\Lambda, z_l}^{S}$ and $\Omega_{A, z_l}^{S}$ are the state space and action space of the speaker in CL step $l$.
 We define $\lambda_{m, n, z_l}^S \in \Omega_{\Lambda, z_l}^{S}$ and $a_{m, n, z_l}^S \in \Omega_{A, z_l}^{S}$ as the state and action of the speaker at slot $n$ of episode $m$, in CL step $l$.
 According to this definition, the state space is the same as the first CL step.
 However, we define the action space based on the output of the previous CL step.
 More precisely, in CL step $l$, the speaker can only use the compatible combinations between the beliefs, $\mathcal{B}^{\text{Out}}_{z_{l-1},H}$, in the first $l$ levels of the hierarchical structure of the belief set for the description of the observed events.
 Now, we define the state space and action space of the listener in CL step $l$, as follows: where $\Omega_{\Lambda, z_l}^{L}$ and $\Omega_{A, z_l}^{L}$ are the state and action spaces of the listener at step $l$ of the CL method.
 We define $\lambda_{m, n, z_l}^L \in \Omega_{\Lambda, z_l}^{L}$ and $a_{m, n, z_l}^L \in \Omega_{A, z_l}^{L}$ as the state and action of the listener at slot $n$ of episode $m$.
 For defining the action set of the listener at CL step $l \geq 2$, we consider the fact that the speaker and listener are aware of the first $l$ levels of the hierarchical structure of the belief set, based on the output of CL step $(l-1)$.
-Hence, the listener can use the remaining beliefs to complete the speaker's transmitted description.
 We have the same connection between the state and action of the speaker and listener to the variables of the original problem at each time slot of step $l$ of the CL, as defined in \eqref{Equation:CL_Speaker_1_Param} and \eqref{Equation:CL_Listener_1_Param}.
 Also, the reward functions of the speaker and listener are defined in a similar way to the first step, as per \eqref{Equation:Reward_Def_Speaker_First_Step} and \eqref{Equation:Reward_Def_Listener_First_Step}.